jay-ithiel/space_invaders/docs/README.md

 ### Background

 Space Invaders is a well-known classic arcade game.
 The goal of the game is to defend against the hostile army of alien invaders by shooting them with your spaceship.
+The player starts the game with three lives, but gains a life at the end of each level.
+This rendition will be written in Javascript.
+Enjoy!

 ### Functionality and MVP (Minimum Viable Product)